 As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now.
 Don’t sweat.
 We’re here to help.

-In this blog post, we’ll give you the tools you need to prepare for your best year yet with a checklist to ensure your affiliate program goes off without a hitch.
+In this blog post, we’ll give you the tools you need to prepare for your best year yet with a checklist to ensure your affiliate or partner marketing program goes off without a hitch.

 ▢ Set Clear, Achievable Goals